amywhying/2048/README.md

-# 2048
+# Re-Designing 2048

-This is basically a simple re-creation of the game 2048.
+A simple re-creation of the game 2048.
 Ever since I started playing this game, I get super addicted to it, and I ended up deciding recreating the game myself!

 Right now it is still in progress: